AHV 21 reform: The most important changes compared with today

 The Federal Council wants to safeguard the first pillar (AHV/Old Age and Survivors' Insurance) until 2030 by means of the AHV 21 reform.
 To do so, it is meeting the needs of insured by allowing greater flexibility in the retirement age.
 In addition, the Federal Council is providing incentives to continue working for longer.
 The reform will be financed by bringing the retirement age for women into line with that of men and increasing value added tax.

 AHV revenue and expenditure have not been balanced since 2014 and since then funding gaps in the AHV fund have been growing.
 In 2019, the fund balance had a deficit of CHF 1.17 bn.
 The electorate knows how urgently reform is needed.
 Nevertheless, the 2020 pension reform bill was rejected in 2017.
-The Federal Council responded promptly to the "no" vote, and adopted the message on the AHV 21 reform in the summer of 2019 – which stills to be approved by Parliament and the electorate.
+The Federal Council responded promptly to the "no" vote, and adopted the dispatch on the AHV 21 reform in the summer of 2019 – which still needs to be approved by Parliament and the electorate.
 Discussion of the matter in Parliament was concluded in December 2021, and a referendum against the bill has already been called for.
 If the bill is accepted in the popular ballot, it could enter into force at the start of 2023 at the earliest.

 The main objectives of the AHV 21 reform

 For the Federal Council, the AHV 21 reform has two main objectives:

 1. To maintain the level of AHV pensions.

 2. To maintain the financial security of the AHV up to 2030.